interferopy/interferopy/README.md

 ## Documentation

-Read the documentation on [interferopy.readthedocs.io](https://interferopy.readthedocs.io/en/latest/) for instructions on how to install and use interferopy.
+Read the documentation on [interferopy.readthedocs.io](https://interferopy.readthedocs.io/en/latest/) for instructions on how to install and use Interferopy.

 ## Licence